ePages-de/epages-docs/_posts/2015-08-04-creating-systems-with-pipelining.md

 {% image blog-pipeline-Jenkins.png %} {% endimage %}

-In the Future we'd like to use the existing build pipelines to create distributed systems with our and other software.
+In the future we'd like to use the existing build pipelines to create distributed systems with our and other software.